Swackles/the-finals-tracker-extractor/readme.md

 Internally this project uses tshark or [Terminal-based Wireshark](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstshark.html) to listen to the traffic on your network and then decrypts that traffic using `SSLKEYLOGFILE`.

 It then waits until it can hear traffic belonging to embark.
-When it detects that a request belonging to embark has been made, it reads the headers on the request.
-In the headers it's looking for a JWT token, if it finds the token, then that token gets written to the `token.txt` file.
+When it detects that a request belonging to embark has been made, it reads the response and saves it into `stats.json` file.

 ## Setup SSLKEYLOG file